The “aggregate hours” dilemma

 To this day, critics (Professor Ericsson himself, as well) continually disagree with Gladwell about the exact number of deliberate practice hours required to be an expert.
 There may never be an agreement (or even a workable way to figure out) what is the requisite benchmark of hours to make an expert.

-In fact, in Professor Ericsson’s recently published book “Peak,” he cites a study by researchers in Britain who found that intelligence predicts chess skill among child players, but for the most elite child chess players, a higher IQ was anomalously correlated with worse skills.
+In fact, in Professor Ericsson’s recently published book “Peak,” he cites a study by researchers in Britain who found that while intelligence predicted chess skill among child players, for the most elite child chess players, a higher IQ was anomalously correlated with worse skills.

-More Reading: How to form new lasting habits with an everday list
+More Lawptimal: How to form new lasting habits with an everday list

-The researchers in the study explained this apparent discrepancy by the negative correlation between the amount of practice compared to the IQ among the players in the elite group (i.e., in the elite group, the players with higher IQs tended to spend less time in deliberate practice).
+The researchers in the study explained this apparent discrepancy by the negative correlation between the amount of practice compared to the IQ among the players in the elite group.
+That is to say, in the elite group, the players with higher IQs tended to spend less time practicing.

 This is because some other studies show that “some people do reach an elite level of performance without copious practice, while other people fail to do so despite copious practice,” according to K. Anders Ericcson in reviewing these studies.

 One of the best ways to deliberately practice is by actually tracking the time you spend on performing the various activities and tasks you have going on in your life, seeing where you spent your time, and adjusting your behavior accordingly.